microsoft/pxt-arcade/docs/hardware/raspberry-pi/cardboard-control-panel/wires.md

 ![A bundle of stripped jumper wire cables](/static/hardware/raspberry-pi/cardboard-control-panel/bundle.jpg)

-* Strip the **male** connector of a jumper wire and thread it around the bundle of you just created.
+* Strip the **male** connector off of another jumper wire and thread it around the bundle of you just created.
 Use electrical tape to secure it all.

 ![A jumper wire attached to the bundle of jumper wires](/static/hardware/raspberry-pi/cardboard-control-panel/gndwire.jpg)